 Lebanon’s developing economy is service-oriented with banking and tourism being the major growth sectors.
 The leading industrial sectors include agriculture, metal products, chemicals, and transport equipment.
 The strategic location of the country at the intersection of Asia, Europe, and Africa, liberal financial environment, competitive workforce, free market economy, and lower corporate tax rates have made Lebanon one of the most preferred investment destinations.
-With FDI inflows making up 4.94% of GDP, Lebanon ranks among the top-tier nations in the Middle East when accounting for a GDP relative to FDI.
+Lebanon ranks among the top-tier nations in the Middle East when accounting for a GDP relative to Foreign Direct Investments (FDIs).

 Currency: Lebanese Pound (LBP)